RacingTornado/VHDL_Oscilloscope/README.md

 The Streamer application from cypress can also be used to view the logic analyzed streams.
 It is still in work in progress, and I am trying to get the format to be supported with jawi's OLS client which is available at https://github.com/jawi/ols

 Use it in whatever project you like.
-However I provide no warrant for the software.
+However I provide no warranty for the software.
 It is  under the MIT License.